 Field Museum of Chicago (90 minutes) – This museum has awesome exhibits, both included in general admission and there are extra ticketed ones.
-Located on the museum campus next to the Solider Field, you can visit the Shedd Aquarium or save that for another day.
+Located on the museum campus next to the Soldier Field, you can visit the Shedd Aquarium or save that for another day.
 Note: To help with social distancing, the museum is opening at 25% capacity, and timed tickets are required for entry.

 (approximately 60 minutes)

 Lambs Farm – This is a unique place situated between Chicago and Milwaukee.
-They offer a farmyard for kids to play in while surrounded by horses, potbelly pigs, llamas, goats and more.
-Afterwards, have fun on their carousel ride and play a few games of miniature golf.
+They offer a farmyard for kids to play in while surrounded by horses, potbelly pigs, llamas, goats, and more.
+Afterward, have fun on their carousel ride and play a few games of miniature golf.
 Note: reservations required.
 Some attractions may be closed.
 Timed tickets and face coverings required for entry.

 North Beach in Racine (55 minutes) – But, remember to buy the family a kringle first.
 Then go enjoy one of the top-rated beaches in the U.S. It’s designated as a “Blue Wave Beach” which means it’s on one of the most environmentally friendly beaches.
 There’s also a play area for kids, burgers at the restaurant, and plenty of space to run around and zap some of that energy.

 Racine Zoo (50 minutes) – With over 100 different species, enjoy the zoo’s 28-acre zoo.
 They also have “Zoovie Nights” where you can eat some popcorn and catch a family-friendly flick.
 Note: face coverings are required for anyone over age 4 and the number of guests will be limited to 500 people at a time.

 Pleasant Prairie Outlet Mall (55 minutes) – Feel like shopping?
 This mall offers a plethora of shops to choose from.
 Spend time at Carters, Coach, Old Navy, Puma, or any other number of stores.